lutz-stu/hackergames-launcher/README.md

 - [ ] Add error message when GameUrl not found
 - [ ] Add signing (is it free?)
 - [ ] Make it clear that you can scroll
-- [ ] (Bug) Open GitHub in new tab/browser
+- [x] (Bug) Open GitHub in new tab/browser
-- [ ] Change to mouse pointer when hovering over link to GitHub
+- [x] Change to mouse pointer when hovering over link to GitHub
 - [ ] Set titlebar to always dark
 - [ ] Put CSS in extern CSS
 - [ ] Change minwith/minheight
 - [ ] Add auto Launcher Update
 - [ ] Make download appear on Google Search.
+- [x] Remove auto start after installing game